Flight Exhibit Overview

 Experience The Tunnel of Dreams, and discover for yourself the wonder of FLIGHT that has captured the imagination of inventors, aviators and dreamers for centuries.
 As you exit the tunnel of dreams, you’ll be placed into an authentic replica of an American living room on the night of July 20, 1969 .
 There, you’ll watch again, or for the first time, the extraordinary moon landing, led by Neal Armstrong and Buzz Aldrin—an event that would spark the wonder of a generation of scientists.

-At the heart of the exhibit will be a fully restored C-131 aircraft which will sit in the center of the exhibit and clear the walls on either side of the gallery by a mere six inches.
+At the heart of the exhibit will be a fully restored C-131 aircraft which will sit in the center of the exhibit and clears the walls on either side of the gallery by a mere six inches.
 Built in the mid-1950s as primarily a military aircraft, the C-131 has a history of service within the US Air Force, among its many jobs.
-This particular aircraft has flown military missions, carried generals across the continent and even served in some non-military capacity for a while.
+This particular aircraft has flown military missions, carried generals across the continent and even served in a non-military capacity for a while.
 In short, it’s had a long and varied history, but it will now serve as a vehicle for people everywhere to learn more about the science, engineering and art of flying through the air.

 Realistic Flight Simulators